Dr. Michael W. Marcellin

-Since 1988, Dr. Marcellin has been with the University of Arizona, where he holds the title of Regents' Professor of Electrical and Computer Engineering, and of Optical Sciences.
+Since 1988, Dr. Marcellin has been with the University of Arizona, where he holds the title of Regents' Professor of Electrical and Computer Engineering.
 His research interests include digital communication and data storage systems, data compression, and signal processing.

 Dr. Marcellin was a major contributor to JPEG2000, the second-generation standard for image compression.
-Throughout the standardization process, he chaired the JPEG2000 Verification Model Ad Hoc Group, which was responsible for the software implementation and documentation of the JPEG2000 algorithm.
 He is coauthor of the book, JPEG2000: Image compression fundamentals, standards and practice, Kluwer Academic Publishers, 2002.
 This book serves as a graduate level textbook on image compression fundamentals, as well as the definitive reference on JPEG2000.
-Dr. Marcellin served as a consultant to Digital Cinema Initiatives (DCI), a consortium of Hollywood studios, on the development of the JPEG2000 profiles for digital cinema.
+Dr. Marcellin served as a consultant to Digital Cinema Initiatives (DCI), a consortium of Hollywood studios, and wrote the compression specification currently used for digital cinema.

 Professor Marcellin is a Fellow of the IEEE, and is a member of Tau Beta Pi, Eta Kappa Nu, and Phi Kappa Phi.
 He is a 1992 recipient of the National Science Foundation Young Investigator Award, and a corecipient of the 1993 IEEE Signal Processing Society Senior (Best Paper) Award.
-He has received teaching awards from NTU (1990, 2001), IEEE/Eta Kappa Nu student sections (1997), and the University of Arizona College of Engineering (2000, 2010, 2013, 2015).
-In 2012, he was named a College of Engineering Fellow (Teaching), and a University of Arizona Honors Professor.
+He has received teaching awards from NTU (1990, 2001), IEEE/Eta Kappa Nu student sections (1997), and the University of Arizona College of Engineering (2000, 2010, 2013, 2015, 2016).
+He is a College of Engineering Faculty Fellow (Teaching), and a University of Arizona Honors Professor.
 In 2003, he was named the San Diego State University Distinguished Engineering Alumnus.
 Professor Marcellin is the recipient of the 2006 University of Arizona Technology Innovation Award.
-He was finalist for the 2012 Arizona Governor’s Innovation Awards.
-From 2001 to 2006, Dr. Marcellin was the Litton Industries John M. Leonis Distinguished Professor of Engineering.
-He is currently the International Foundation for Telemetering Chaired Professor of Electrical and Computer Engineering at the University of Arizona.